anishchopra/Simple-Image-Classification/README.md

 # Simple-Image-Classification
 A tool allowing you to perform image classification on a relatively small dataset by using the Inception V3 pre-trained model.

+## Requirements
+- NumPy
+- Scikit-Learn
+- Keras
+- TensorFlow

+## Usage
+Use generate_inception_features.py to generate the features computed using the Inception V3 pre-trained model.

+Use train_nn.py to train a one-layer neural network classifier, which takes in an Inception feature as input.

+Use run_classifier.py to run your newly-trained classifier on a new image.

+See demo.py for example usage and further instructions.